-In colleges and universities where computer science and information Technology are offered in one program, students are taught broadly about the two fields before they specialize at their areas of interest towards the second or third years of study.
+In colleges and universities where computer science and information technology are offered in one program, students are taught broadly about the two fields before they specialize in their areas of interest in the second or third years of study.

 Computer science and IT jobs are projected to grow at higher than average rates in the next decade.
 Jobs in these two fields will be plenty as technology continues to penetrate deep in industries.
 Besides that, here are other reasons to pursue a degree program in computer science and Information Technology

 There is a huge career pool for computer science and Information technology experts, and they are mostly well-paying.
 Working for Silicon Valley IT firms, banks, insurance companies, retail businesses, or business to business organizations all come with huge salary packages.
 Even low IT positions in many companies still attract high paying salaries.

 The computer science and Information Technology fields consist of hundreds of diverse jobs.
 Virtually every modern company will have an IT position, and all these jobs need to be filled by people like you.
 Additionally, IT jobs continue to increase as technology changes, resulting in more jobs than any other field in the next several years.
 Career positions in programming networking; database management, chief technological officer are all potential opportunities for someone with a degree in this field.

 What you study in computer science and Information technology can be applied anywhere in the world.
 The skills you gain in the field are all practical, meaning you get to learn how to make things, how to solve digital problems, and when to change them.
 What you create will be used by potentially millions of people.
 And even if you don’t create world-famous software, your skills could be used in everyday life.

 4- You can Make Money While at College